PoliticalGraveyard.com

 Grigg, Ruth H. — of Lancaster, Lancaster County, Pa.
 Democrat.
 Delegate to Democratic National Convention from Pennsylvania, 1964.
 Female.
 Still living as of 1964.

 Griggs, Albert G. — of Pontiac, Oakland County, Mich.
 Born in Wyoming County, N.Y.
 Republican.
-Farmer; banker; Oakland County Register of Deeds, 1901-02; member of Michigan state house of representatives from Oakland County 1st District, 1913-20; candidate in primary for U.S. Representative from Michigan 17th District, 1932.
+Farmer; banker; Oakland County Register of Deeds, 1901-02; member of Michigan state house of representatives from Oakland County 1st District, 1913-20; candidate for U.S. Representative from Michigan 17th District, 1932.
 Burial location unknown.

 Griggs, Alexander — of Grand Forks County, N.Dak.
 Delegate to North Dakota state constitutional convention from Grand Forks County, 1889.
 Burial location unknown.